adobecom/cc/.github/preview-index/README.md

 * preview the index

-# Usage
+## Usage

 1. Populate /preview-index/.env
 2. npm i
-3. npm run index
+3. npm run full

-If you do a change to .env file, remember to re-run 'npm i' before running 'npm run index' command.
+If you do a change to .env file, remember to re-run 'npm i' before running 'npm run full' command.

+# Single reindex

+The script for reindexing of a single document
+* is triggered on 'resource-previewed' event
+* will work only if resource path contains /merch-card/ and does not end with .json
+* for the resource path it requests .hlx.page content
+* it searches for the existing row in /cc-shared/assets/query-index-cards-preview.xslx for this resource
+* if it exists, it updates that row with new details
+* otherwise it inserts new row

+## Usage

+1. Populate /preview-index/.env
+2. npm i
+3. npm run single --path=/cc-shared/fragments/merch/products/catalog/default.md

 # Configuration
 Application expects a .env file of this format: